Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 xbutil reset
 ~~~~~~~~~~~~
-This command can be used to reset one or more devices.
+This ``xbutil reset`` command can be used to reset one or more devices.

 **The supported options**